ii2Chris/ii2Chris/README.md

 ### 👋 Hi there

 Hi, my name is Chris.
 I am a soon-to-be computer science graduate, expanding my skills and finding a niche I enjoy.
-Feel free to scroll around my GitHub profile if you want!
+Feel free to scroll around my GitHub profile if you want! <br><br>
 Also, check out my site for more information about me: ii2Chris.github.io

 ### 🧰 Languages and Tools